MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/create-messaging-extension.md

 * If you do not wish to use an Azure subscription, you can use the [legacy registration portal](https://dev.botframework.com/bots/new).
 * App Studio can also help you register your web service (bot).
 Web services registered through App Studio are not registered in Azure.
 You can use the [legacy portal](https://dev.botframework.com/bots) to view, manage, and migrate your registrations.

+## Create your app manifest

+You can either use App Studio to help you create your app manifest, or create it manually.

-## Create your app manifest using App Studio
+### Create your app manifest using App Studio

 You can use the App Studio app from within the Microsoft Teams client to help create your app manifest.